amirrasooli69/amirrasooli69/README.md

-- 👋 Hi, I’m @amirrasooli69
+- 👋 Hi, I’m Amir Rasooli
-- 👀 I’m interested in ...
+- 👀 I’m interested in web programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript and React
-- 💞️ I’m looking to collaborate on ...
+- 📫 You can find me in Linkin amir-rasooli-488b38114
-- 📫 How to reach me ...
+                         and instagram Amir_Rasooli

 <!---
 amirrasooli69/amirrasooli69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.